OmkarBansod02/100xDev-3D-/README.md

 100xDevs Landing Page Using Three.js
-please Scroll using ScrollBar Only to Open Laptop Screen To Navigate 3D Model use Mouse.
+please Scroll using ScrollBar Only to Open Laptop Screen To Navigate 3D Model use cursor Mouse.